ColdDrip/dark/README.md

 You cannot select your own filters with this prototype.
 We have preselected the filters to communicate the basic idea.

-Some pages will require scrolling to move to other pages.
+Some pages will require sliding to move to other pages.

 Other than this, we believe that all interface interactions are evident.
-Our primary focus in prototyping was on the social aspects of the application.
+Our primary focus in prototyping was on the social aspects of the application -- specifically, embedding information that enables users to make more sense out of and gain more value from the raw data.

 <h4>Summary: what is the problem space and how did you address it?</h4>
 [Problem Space](#introduction).